Ikarthikmb/ikarthikmb/README.md

 **[Hackathons]**

+* Ranked 5th out of 12 teams in the "IEEE HKN Founders Day Hackathon" [October 2024]
 * [NIELIT, IITM Verification Hackathon](https://github.com/vyomasystems-lab/challenges-Ikarthikmb) [August 2022]
     * A verification hackathon where participants are supposed to identify bugs in the given three design and report them.
 It also includes level-3 where a candidate has to submit his own opensource design, then verify it.